Quackster/Havana/README.md

 Install MariaDB server, connect to the database server and import havana.sql (located in /tools/havana.sql).

-Download the latest development build on the [releases page](https://github.com/Quackster/Havana/releases) and rename the files to remove the short build hash version, for convenience.
+Download the latest development build from the [releases page](https://github.com/Quackster/Havana/releases) and rename the files to remove the short build hash version, for convenience.

 Install any JDK version that is equal or above >= 11 to run the jar files.